Skip to main content

 Allied Health Research Plan 2024-2026

-An overview of Allied Health Research’s Plan for 2024 to 2026 including key objectives can be found here.
-The key objectives of the plan align with the strategic pillars of the Gold Coast Health Allied Health Strategic Plan 2024-2026.
+An overview of Allied Health Research’s Plan for 2024 to 2026 provides the Allied Health Research vision, mission and key objectives, which align with the strategic pillars of the Gold Coast Health Allied Health Strategic Plan 2024-2026.
 In consultation with key stakeholders, the Allied Health Research team has developed activities, measures and timeframes to fulfil these key objectives.

 Summary of Research Activity